 The Role of Diet in Statin Therapy

-Grapefruit and Grapefruit Juice: The Primary Culprits
+Grapefruit and Grapefruit Juice: What To Know

-One of the most notorious food interactions with statins is grapefruit.
+One of the most notorious food interactions with some statins is grapefruit.
 Grapefruit contains compounds called furanocoumarins that inhibit cytochrome P450 3A4 (CYP3A4) enzymes found in the small intestine.
 These enzymes normally break down many drugs, including some statins.

-High-Fat Meals: Impact on Absorption and Effectiveness
+High-Fat Meals: Impact on Cholesterol Goals

-Moreover, fatty diets contribute to elevated cholesterol levels themselves, undermining the purpose of taking a statin in the first place.
+Fatty diets contribute to elevated cholesterol levels themselves, undermining the purpose of taking a statin in the first place.
 For optimal results, maintain a balanced diet rich in fruits, vegetables, whole grains, lean proteins, and healthy fats like omega-3 fatty acids.

 Foods High in Saturated Fats and Trans Fats